THE KNIGHTS OF THE ORDER

 created in the territory of Poland.

-At first the Order was composed of 15 German knights
+At first the Order was composed of 15 German

-over their armor they had white cloaks, with symbols of a red sword raised up and a red star representing the revelations
+clothing - over their armor they had white cloaks, with symbols of a red sword raised up and a red star representing the revelations

 of Jesus to non christians.
 The rules of their orders were based on those of the Livonian Order and the Knights Templar.